By the JFK Library Archives Staff

-It is no surprise that archivists come across foreign dignitaries throughout our collections here at the Library.
+It is no surprise that archivists come across foreign dignitaries throughout the collections here at the Library.
 Due to the popularity of the current television show “The Crown,” there has been renewed interest in Queen Elizabeth and her relationship with the Kennedys during the 1960s.
 We have numerous instances of her correspondence in our holdings, including holiday cards and letters to the President.
 This letter from the Queen, written on Buckingham Palace stationery, is one such example.

 –Jenny, Processing/Oral History Archivist

 Evangelist Billy Graham sent this letter to then Senator John F. Kennedy during the 1960 presidential campaign.
-Following JFK’s election, Graham kept his promise to support the president, and worked with the administration on a number of issues.
+Following JFK’s election, Graham kept his promise to support the President, and worked with the administration on a number of issues.

 -Aimee, Textual Reference Intern